Iamhero337/Python/Learning/Basic/problems.md

 ## Q-012.
 21-08-2021
-Write a program to read all characters until new line and point out all occurence of digits in the string.
+Write a program to read all characters until new line and point out all occurrence of digits in the string.

 1.
 Example Input: